nicholaelaw/nicholaelaw.github.io/_posts/2015-08-27-underscore-frenzy.md

 So here's my formal complaint to GitHub, on their mistreating of the underscore sign.[^bug]

 [^bug]: I have filed a bug report after this post went online.
-If they fix the issue I will have to replace those examples with images.
+If they fix the issue I will have to replace those examples with images. **Update 08-28**: James at GitHub got back to me, it appears that I had omitted a few recommended steps when deploying Jekyll to GitHub Pages.
+The inconsistent rendering is a result of version mismatch between local dependencies and GitHub's.
+Understandably, any updates on GitHub's side are subject to security review, so GitHub's packages are a few versions older behind mine.
+Best hope is to wait for them to update their dependencies, it seems.

 <!--excerpt-->